Consent for use of photos

 For various reasons, some individuals need or want to be protected from being photographed during events that are considered to be exceptions.

 With regard to photos from events that are exempt from the rules of written consent, UiB takes the approach of informing as far as possible that photos will be taken at the event.
-It is asked that one clearly informs that photographer that one does not want to be photographed.
+If you do not wish to be photgraphed or recorded then the photographer needs to be informed directly and clearly.

 Documentation of consent

-UiB is in the process of establishing a new solution for the storing and disclosure of photos.
+UiB is in the process of establishing a new solution for the disclosure and storing of photos.
 In this solution a digital, signed consent form will be linked to the photos in question.
 Until this is in place, those who manage photos, video recordings and audio recordings are responsible for storing the material along with signed consent forms.